What can the snapshot be about?

 - Videos should be comprised of interview style 'talking heads' (as per the example and detailed here) and B-roll of the innovation in action.

-- Use authentic backdrops and avoid green-screen.
+- Use authentic backdrops where possible.

 - Shoot in widescreen HD (1080p or better).

-- Capture HQ audio with a microphone where possible.
+- Capture HQ audio with a microphone.

 Anything else we need to know?